 If your efforts are balanced you'll get a much better ROI because these methods work together and compound on each other.
 This happens when you run campaigns and tie everything into one offer.

-(I recently was contacted by another individual who liked this post and wrote an expansion on this topic for strategy.
+(I was recently contacted by another individual who liked this post and wrote an expansion on the topic for strategy.
 You might find this very helpful and interesting https://www.linkedin.com/